Shingles and chickenpox (Varicella-zoster virus)

-Herpes zoster can also cause a severe infection in the retina called imminent acute retinal necrosis syndrome.
-In such cases, visual loss develops within weeks or months after the herpes zoster outbreak has resolved.
+Herpes zoster can also cause a severe infection in the retina called acute retinal necrosis syndrome.
+In such cases, visual loss can develop.
 Although this complication usually follows a herpes outbreak in the face, it can occur after an outbreak in any part of the body.

-- Bell's Palsy: Bell's palsy is the partial paralysis of the face.
-Sometimes, it is difficult to distinguish between Bell's palsy and Ramsay Hunt syndrome, particularly in the early stages.
-In general, Ramsay Hunt syndrome tends to be more severe than Bell's palsy.
+- Bell Palsy: Bell palsy is a partial paralysis of the face often caused by damage to a facial nerve.
+Sometimes, it is difficult to distinguish between Bell palsy and Ramsay Hunt syndrome, particularly in the early stages.
+In general, Ramsay Hunt syndrome tends to be more severe than Bell palsy.

 - Vascular Complications: Some research suggests that herpes zoster may increase the risk for transient ischemia attack (TIA), stroke, or possibly heart attack in the first weeks or months following a shingles outbreak.
 Antiviral drugs may be protective.